adrybakov/magnopy/docs/source/user-guide/cli/how-to-execute.rst

     magnopy-scenario -if input.txt -of output.txt -mf 0 0 1 -r

-The first one is descriptive, but the second one is more compact.
+The first one is descriptive and the second one is compact.

 .. hint::

     You can use long keywords for some of the arguments and short ones for the other.
-The arguments are independent.
+The arguments are independent in this context.

 .. _user-guide_cli_common-notes_read-help: